valmiranogueira/teste/README.md

 `[{"id": 1, "name": "Company One"}, {"id": 2, "name": "Company Two"}]`

 The status code of the request is 200

+**Obs: Your API will receive Companies API url and a status code and test it.**

 ### Exercise 2